How to Paint New Plaster

 What ratio of water to paint is used on a mist coat?

 The ratio of water to paint varies depending on the paint you’ll use.
 Most paint tins offer instructions on this, so always follow these.
-However, generally speaking, around 25% water is seen as ideal.
+However, generally speaking, around 25% water and 75% paint is seen as ideal.
 Some say one-third water to two-thirds paint, even.

 Issues are more likely to arise by adding not enough water than by adding too much water.
-So, always add more water if you’re concerned.
+So, always add more water if you’re concerned the consistency isn't any different.

 Do I need to mist-coat old plaster?

 Renovating?
-You may uncover old plaster underneath the wallpaper, which is still in good enough condition.
-Once the plaster has been repaired, you then will want to paint.
+You may uncover old plaster underneath the wallpaper, which is still in good enough condition without needing to be skimmed.
+Once the plaster has been repaired, you will then want to paint.

-You should still apply a mist coat to old, dry plaster.
-Old plaster will be very dry, causing the paint to soak in and dry quickly too.
+You should still apply a mist coat to the old plaster.
+Old plaster is very dry, causing the paint to soak in and dry quickly.
 As you go on, this will cause roller or brush marks and an uneven finish.

 So, mist coat as you would with new plaster, then use an airless paint sprayer to ensure you get an even finish again.
 Wait until it is completely dry before painting as normal.